harvard-lts/drs-remediation/README.md

 docker-compose up
 ```

-> If using docker, do not forget to copy `.env.sample` to `.env` and update accordingly.
+> If using docker, do not forget to copy `.env.example` to `.env` and update accordingly.